infraweave-io/aws-bootstrap/README.md

 sso_registration_scopes = sso:account:access
 ```

-## Clone the repo
+## Clone the Repository 📥

-Clone the [aws-bootstrap](https://github.com/infraweave-io/aws-bootstrap-example) which is designed to make it easy to get started.

-It has the following structure:
+Clone the [aws-bootstrap](https://github.com/infraweave-io/aws-bootstrap-example), designed to simplify your setup process.
+The repository structure is as follows:

 ```
 .